torch_bsf package

 - Parameters:

-params – The path to a parameter file.
+data – The path to a data file.

-values – The path to a value file.
+label – The path to a label file.

 normalize – The data normalization method.
 Either